codelikeshit/codelikeshit.github.io/_posts/2015-05-18-tricky-action-mailer.md

     end
     ```

-    * Here @mailer is containing you class i.e MyAwesomeMailer, @mail_method is containing method_name you called.
+    * Here ```@mailer``` is containing you class i.e MyAwesomeMailer, ```@mail_method``` is containing method_name you called.
-    * This code is basically creating a new instance of your MyAwesomeMailer class and running the method you called on it.
+    * This code is basically creating a new instance of your ```MyAwesomeMailer``` class and running the method you called on it.

-    * One thing I am still trying to figure out is why its this way :p
+One conclusion of all that is Rails is doing a lot of magic behind the scene and helping developers to focus on business logic.
+Its very easy to begin with but it take some efforts to master in & out of it :).